 youth, the British are not very good at goodbyes.
 What are you going to do with your eyes, never mind your hands?
 So think for the septuagenarian Mr. Roy, who has to say goodbye to 6, fans are in the arsenal Wednesday night at Selhurst Park while Crystal Palace plays.
 It was noted that Mr. Roy was not a fan of leaving files; .
 At least then the atmosphere will be a little warmer.
 Mr Roy, who took over while the palace was frivolous and heedless, quietly did an outstanding job in Selhurst Park.
 The extent of his extreme success may become painfully evident in the next year or two.

-“I don't like the idea that you have a fan, and as you walk a horse-drawn carriage through the Selhurst tunnel, Mr. Roy retired from football as if you were retiring from life,” he said.
-There are still things I want to do, I still have the energy and enthusiasm to do other things.
-It's just a little bit of caution, I guess, saying 'well, I'm retiring' and then finding myself in the former Frank Sinatra position where you retire every year or so. ” If this is his last job, the four years Mr. Roy's spent at the Palace is the perfect microcosm of his career: silent success, bloody big noses, Two Banks of Four, the occasional slightly unnecessary reference to JP Donleavy's love.
-Sometimes he thought you might have given Mr Roy the best team or worst in the Premier League and it would drag them both to the center of the table.
-It is true that he collected all kinds of trophies in Sweden in the late 70s, but his biggest success in England was to take Fulham to the Big Vase final 2010, a run against Juve that includes a comeback for the ages.
+“I don't like the idea of you having a fan and retiring from football as if you're retiring from life,” said Mr. There are still things I want to do, I still have the energy and enthusiasm to do other things.
+I guess it's just a matter of being a little cautious, saying 'well, I'm retiring' and then finding myself in the old Frank Sinatra position where you retire every year or so. ” If this is his last job, Mr. Roy's four years at the Palace are a perfect microcosm of his career: quiet success, bloody big noses, Two Banks of Four, the occasional slight redundant reference to the love of JP Donleavy.
+Sometimes he thought you might have given Mr. Roy the best team or the worst in the Premier League and he'd drag them both into the middle of the table.
+It's true that he's collected all sorts of trophies in Sweden as of late – the 70s, but his biggest success in England was taking Fulham to the Big Vase final in 2010, a run that included a comeback for the ages against Juve.

-LIVE ON THE LARGE WEBSITE!
+LIVE ON THE GREAT WEBSITE!

 WORD OF THE DAY